Friday-Saturday, 28-29 December 2018

 Start lists will be published several days prior to event.

-Some maps will cover new terrain in familiar areas.
+Some maps will cover new terrain.
 Other maps will be recent and thorough revisions, to give competitors the best possible orienteering experience.

 Scale 1:7500/1:10,000.
 Contours 5 meter.